16 images

 Christina O

 Christina O was built for the Canadian Navy as an anti-submarine frigate under the name HMCS Stormont.
-After surviving in the second world war, she was purchased for scrap value by Greek shipping magnate Aristotle Onassis, who then converted her into the legendary Christina O. A six-year conversion ensued and she was reborn in 1954 as an ultra-luxury private yacht that was regularly seen to host royalty and the Hollywood A-list with the likes of Greta Garbo, Marilyn Monroe, Frank Sinatra, Sir Winston Churchill, Grace Kelly, John F Kennedy and Elizabeth Taylor welcomed on board.
+Following World War II, she was purchased for scrap value by Greek shipping magnate Aristotle Onassis.
+A six-year conversion ensued and she was reborn in 1954 as the private yacht Christina O, which was regularly seen to host royalty and the Hollywood A-list – including Greta Garbo, Marilyn Monroe, Frank Sinatra, Sir Winston Churchill, Grace Kelly, John F. Kennedy and Elizabeth Taylor.

 Read More/The real story behind the Triangle of Sadness superyacht